nic-dgl104-winter-2024/pattern-library/patterns/template_contribution.md

 ## 🌟 Issue Summary

-involves writing a clear and concise definition of the Template Pattern in the README.md file of the project repository.
+For the issue "Write definition of Strategy pattern in README.md," I need to add a section to the README.md file of the "DGL 104 Pattern Library" project.
+This section should provide a clear and concise definition of the Strategy pattern, including its purpose, benefits, how it works, implementation guidelines, and example use cases.
+Ensure that the information is easy to understand and relevant for other developers using the library.
+Once added, commit the changes to the repository.